 I installed the Easy Elite in two vehicles.
 I found it fairly easy to use.

 The lower anchor connectors are shipped on the inside of the seat in a blue package and users must remove them from the package before installing or using the seat.
-Either the lower anchors or vehicle belt can be used to install the Easy Elite; the lower anchors may be used until the child weighs 40 lbs.
+Either the lower anchors or vehicle belt can be used to install the Easy Elite; the lower anchors may be used until the child weighs 40 pounds.

 According to the manual, the tether is always required for forward facing use.The tether is essential safety equipment for any forward facing seat because properly used, it can help reduce forward head movement during a crash; using the tether is also required by law in Canada.
 The Easy Elite has a 2 year minimum for forward facing, which CSFTL applauds.